pianohacker/quickprom/README.md

 ## Features

-- Collapses labels that are shared between series
+- Shows labels that are shared between samples/series, and hides date if it's the same between all series
 - Can automatically use authorization from your CloudFoundry CLI session
+- If outputting to a terminal:
+	- Labels are organized into a table

 ## TODO

-- [x] Range vector support
 - [x] Table output
+- [ ] JSON output
 - [ ] Custom sorting
 - [ ] Range query support
-- [ ] Timestamp collapsing
 - [ ] Sparklines
 - [ ] Scalar support